seljaseppala/eu_corpus_compiler/README.md

-# EU CELLAR Corpus Compiler
+# EU Regulation Corpus Compiler

+Programs to retrieve EU regulatory documents from the Eur-Lex portal (https://eur-lex.europa.eu).

-Programs to retrieve CELLAR records from EU Sparql endpoint and download the corresponding `.xml` and `.html` files from the EU CELLAR endpoint.
+The program uses a given SPARQL query to retrieve CELLAR records from the EU Sparql endpoint and download the corresponding `.xml` and `.html` files from the EU CELLAR endpoint.

-The program checks whether the files have already been downloaded so as to download only new files.
+The program also checks whether the files have already been downloaded so as to download only new files.

 ## Usage